Zhang Lab @ Danforth

 Although heat responses in land plants have been studied for years, several major questions remain open, especially heat sensing and regulation.
 Despite some advances in understanding heat responses in land plants, studies of algal heat responses are largely limited.
 Algae have great potential to produce biofuels, but they frequently experience rapid and large temperature fluctuations in ponds or outdoor bioreactors that can severely impact algal growth and viability.

 By using these advanced tools and systems-wide omics studies in Chlamydomonas, we aim to understand how photosynthetic cells respond to high temperatures and identify a list of genes involved in heat sensing, regulation, and adaptation in photosynthetic cells.
-Novel genes identified in Chlamydomonas that have orthologs in land plants will be investigated to improve crop thermo-tolerance.
+Novel genes identified in Chlamydomonas that have orthologs in land plants will be investigated in model plant species (e.g. Arabidopsis thaliana) with ultimate goals to improve crop thermo-tolerance.